The Midshipman: Plot

 James Randall (Novarro), a second year upperclassman at the Naval Academy, befriends plebe Ted Lawrence (Barry).
 At an Academy dance, James meets and falls in love with Ted's sister Patricia (Hammond).
 She is engaged to Basil Courtney (Kent), a wealthy reprobate who arranges with Rita (Key) to discredit James.
 On the night of the big dance, Rita goes to the guardhouse where James is scheduled to be on duty and arranges to be found with him.
-However, Ted has taken his place on duty, however, and James sees Ted with Rita in the guardhouse.
-Honorbound to report Ted for violation of Academy rules, James decides instead to resign.
+Ted has taken his place on duty, however, and James sees Ted with Rita in the guardhouse.
+Honor-bound to report Ted for violating Academy rules, James decides instead to resign.
 Courtney abducts Patricia on his yacht, and James rescues her.
 James discovers Rita's complicity in Courtney's schemes and decides to stay at the Academy, marrying Patricia upon his graduation.

 Cast

 Production

 Much of The Midshipman was filmed on location at the United States Naval Academy with the cooperation of the Department of the Navy, allowing the use of the Brigade of Midshipmen as extras.
-For the graduation scene, Novarro receives the diploma from Secretary of the Navy Curtis D. Wilbur.
+For the graduation scene, Novarro receives a dummy diploma from Secretary of the Navy Curtis D. Wilbur.
+At the actual 1925 Naval Academy graduation event, President Calvin Coolidge presented diplomas to the regular graduates and Navarro was not in line to receive one.
+His diploma scene was filmed immediately after the President and most midshipmen had left for other graduation week events.